 Which brings us to these questions: Why this pursuit of developing hotter and hotter peppers?
 And who is eating them?

 For answers, it makes sense to go to the man responsible for developing both Pepper X and The Smokin' Ed Carolina Reaper (that's a trademarked name, by the way): Ed Currie.
 He goes by Smokin' Ed, and he describes himself as owner, president, mad scientist and chef at PuckerButt Pepper Company in South Carolina.

-"For the general public, [hot sauce] is a condiment," Currie says.
+"For the general public, [hot sauce] is a condiment," Currie said, when we spoke to him in 2018.
 "People start with sauces like Tabasco, and they are good sauces, but they aren't really hot.
 People develop a tolerance for them, and they want something more."